 How do I file an appeal?

 Your complaint (appeal) must be filed within 60 days of the Notice of Assessment Date indicated on your Combined Assessment and Property Tax Notice.
-The deadline for assessment appeals is July 22, 2018, however since this is a Sunday, the date moves to the next business day being Monday, July 23, 2018.
+The deadline for assessment appeals is Monday, July 22, 2019.

 An assessment complaint MUST be filed using the Government of Alberta "Assessment Review Board Complaint Form" (number LGS1402).